How To Tell If Your Dog Has Fleas

 Some of the most common places are at the base of the neck and tail and the insides of the hindlimbs.

 “You may also be able to see ‘flea dirt’ on your dog’s body,” Dr. Richardson said.
 “This looks a bit like black dandruff, and is actually digested blood that the fleas have excreted.”

-The best way to determine whether it’s flea dirt is to brush it onto a white cloth and add a drop of water; if it turns reddish brown, that’s confirmation that your pup has fleas.
+The best way to determine whether the black flakes on your dog’s skin is flea dirt is by brushing the flakes onto a white cloth and adding a drop of water; if it turns reddish brown, that’s confirmation that your pup has fleas.

 Another way to check for fleas is to carefully comb through your dog’s coat, checking both the comb and your dog for fleas.

 If your dog has fleas, your vet can prescribe a number of medications to kill the fleas and provide protection against reinfestation.
 “They may also prescribe anti-inflammatory medication to help control skin irritation and soothe the itching,” Dr. Richardson said.
 “If the skin has become infected, an antibiotic may be prescribed.”

 In addition to prescriptions, there are also some over-the-counter medications that you can use to help get rid of your dog’s fleas fast.
 (Keep in mind that these products don’t prevent fleas — but we’ve got you on that later.)

 Some of the best over-the-counter flea medications include:

 Veterinary Formula Clinical Care Flea and Tick Shampoo for Dogs and Cats